Yellowx2/technest/README.md

 I decided to create a simple Map that contains the exchange rate of Euro and American Dollar in a separate class.
 ## Testing
 ### Service Layer
-1. Basic configuration of tests created with Mockito.
+1. Basic test configuration created with Mockito.
 Both gets tested.
+2. Created tests for updateAccount, deleteAccount and createAccount.
+These tests have a lot of code without assertions due to returning void values, and for the sake of covering more code.
 ## Notes
 - Directly committing to master branch in order to avoid losing time.